clrnd/discogs2pg/README.md

 discogs2pg can has two forms of operation, by file and by date.

-You can import a single file like `discogs2pg -c ... some_releases.xml` or import releases, artists, labels and master for a date DATE with `discogs2pg -c ... -d DATE`.
+You can import a single file with `discogs2pg -c ... some_releases.xml` or import releases, artists, labels and master for a date DATE in the current directory with `discogs2pg -c ... -d DATE`.

-If you want it to be even faster, and your computer can handle it, you can pass an optional `--aggressive` to make it do all the imports in parallel.
+If you want it to be even faster, and your computer can handle it, you can pass an optional `--aggressive` to make it open all file in parallel.

-Consider that, since we are using COPY, it will open a conneciton per table, so it will open 15 connections to the DB at once.
+Consider that since we are using COPY it will open a connection per table: that's 15 connections at once.

 ## Contributing